Authentic Bolognese Sauce

 Curiously, spaghetti — the most common pasta used with Bolognese in America — is almost never used with this sauce in Italy.
 Again, I think using spaghetti is an influence from Italian-Americans from the south, where dried pasta is more commonly used.

-Do you need to follow all these rules when you make your own venison ragu?
+Do you need to follow all these rules when you make your own Bolognese?
 I hope you do, because the result is unlike anything else you’ve ever tasted.
-Even if you use other meats, such as pork or hare or duck, following these guidelines will make an unforgettable venison Bolognese.
+Even if you use other meats, such as venison or hare or duck, following these guidelines will make an unforgettable pasta sauce.

 But the Italian Food Police will not come breaking down your door if you add a little of this or a little of that to your liking.
 Improvisation is, after all, very Italian.